 Outbrain increased a client’s campaign CTR by 400%, by crafting an additional 2 to 4 article headlines and testing them against each other.
 They tested over 100 titles this way and found the top converting headline.
 And, apart from generating more clicks, their RPM (revenue per 1,000 impressions) also increased by 329%.

-Let me show you a few more case studies on the impact of headlines and why you need to always test them, before drawing firm conclusions.
+Let me provide more information on the impact of headlines and why you need to always test them, before drawing firm conclusions.

 The lesson here is to always find a unique and creative way to improve relevancy and specificity.
 When a particular campaign appeals to the right audience, the conversion rate will likely increase.